Black veteran groups seek policy agenda on racial inequities

 Slated speakers include the secretaries of the Veterans Affairs and Labor departments, as well as officials from some state and local veterans service agencies.

-Richard Brookshire, a former Army combat medic who served in the Afghanistan War, said a major goal of the conference is to help the Black veterans community coalesce around “what’s actionable” in a broader agenda that also targets historic inequity that dates back to Black veterans serving in World War II.
+Richard Brookshire, a former Army combat medic who served in the Afghanistan War, said a major goal is to help the Black veterans community coalesce around “what’s actionable” in a broader agenda that also targets historic inequity dating back to Black veterans serving in World War II.

 “There needs to be a critical mass in the Black veteran community to demand it,” said Brookshire, who co-founded the Black Veterans Project.
 “The seed has been planted and we’re going to begin to see the tree bear fruit.”

-The Black Veterans Empowerment Council was formed in 2020, amid the national reckoning that followed the murder of George Floyd by police, as a roundtable of Black veterans groups meant to advise the House Veterans Affairs Committee.
-Council members said part of their work over the last two years has been acquiring data to prove how Black veterans have unequal access to the benefits system.
+The Black Veterans Empowerment Council was formed in 2020 amid the national reckoning that followed the murder of George Floyd by police, as a roundtable of Black veterans groups to advise the House Veterans Affairs Committee.
+Council members said part of their work has been acquiring data to prove how Black veterans have unequal access to the benefits system.

 According to Veterans Benefits Administration records analyzed by the Veterans Legal Services Clinic at Yale Law School and reviewed by The Associated Press, there are statistically significant differences in disability claim outcomes for Black and white veterans.
 Although disability claim approval rates are low across the board, they are significantly lower for Black veterans.